How Encryption Works in Cybersecurity (Types, Examples & Real-World Use 2026)

 Encryption is the process of transforming readable information (called plaintext) into an unreadable scrambled form (called ciphertext) using a mathematical algorithm and a key.
 Only someone with the correct key can reverse the transformation and recover the original plaintext — a process called decryption.

 The key is what separates encryption from simple obfuscation.
 Caesar's cipher — used by Julius Caesar to send military messages — shifted every letter a fixed number of positions in the alphabet.
 "HELLO" with a shift of 3 becomes "KHOOR."
-That is technically a cipher, but anyone who knows the shift value can instantly decode any message.
-The algorithm is publicly known; the protection comes from keeping the key secret.
+Anyone who knows the shift value can instantly decode any message.
+Modern encryption works on the same principle, scaled to mathematical complexity that would take the world's most powerful computers millions of years to crack by brute force.

 How Encryption Works — The Maths Without the Maths Degree